Chok-Ketzamtzib/Assignment1/readme.txt

 	by Steven Causley

 Instructions:
 	1. Create an input file with the following parameters.
-One entry per line.
-Capital letters only.
+One entry per line, all players first, then all matches.
+	    Note: The code automatically turns lowercase letters into capital letters.

 		Player entry:
 			PLAYER/<PLAYERID>/<FIRST NAME>/<LAST NAME>/<birthyear yyyy>/<COUNTRY>
 		Match entry: